Stochastic Monotonicity of Markovian Multi-class Queueing Networks: Q-processes

-Regarding Definition \ref{Q:def}, characterizing the class of Q-processes, a few remarks are in order. \begin{itemize} \item In the above definition, $(0,k)$-transitions correspond to external arrivals to class $k$, $(k,0)$-transitions correspond to external departures from class $k$, while $(k,l)$-transitions correspond to class changes from class $k$ to class $l$; in fact, one can regard $0$ as an external virtual class. \item For any $(k,l)\in\mathcal{T}$, $h_{(k,l)}(\xi)$ gives the transition rate corresponding to a $(k,l)$-transition from state $\xi$, while $f_{(k,l)}(\xi)$ denotes the state-space transform indicating the state of the process after performing a $(k,l)$-transition from $\xi$; note that if $k\in\mathcal{K}_i$ but $k\neq\kappa(p_i)$ we have $f_{(k,l)}(\xi)=f_{(0,l)}(\xi)\neq\xi$ although $h_{(k,l)}(\xi)=0$, i.e., a $(k,l)$-transition from $\xi$ is not possible.
-In particular, one can define $f_{(k,l)}(\xi)=\xi$ whenever $f_{(k,0)}(\xi)=\xi$, without altering the structure of the process. \item When a certain component $\mathbb{Q}[\mathcal{K}_i]$ is reducible then the state space $\mathbb{X}$ in (\ref{state-sp:eq}) can be reduced accordingly by replacing $\overline{\mathbb{Q}}[\mathcal{K}_i]$ by $\overline{\mathbb{Q}}[\mathcal{K}_i]/\sim$; then the `equivalence class' process (defined on the resulting quotient space) still defines a Markov process on the reduced space, having identical behavior as the original one (lumpability).
-By reducing the state-space in accordance with the rules put forward in Example \ref{lump:exmp} one recovers the Markovian models described in \cite{Dai:95}. \end{itemize}
+Regarding Definition \ref{Q:def}, a few remarks are in order. \begin{itemize} \item In the above definition, $(0,k)$-transitions correspond to external arrivals to class $k$, $(k,0)$-transitions correspond to external departures from class $k$, while $(k,l)$-transitions correspond to switches from class $k$ to class $l$. \item For any $(k,l)\in\mathcal{T}$, $h_{(k,l)}(\boldsymbol{\xi})$ gives the transition rate corresponding to a $(k,l)$-transition from state $\boldsymbol{\xi}$, while $f_{(k,l)}(\boldsymbol{\xi})$ denotes the state-space transform after performing a $(k,l)$-transition from $\boldsymbol{\xi}$. \item In some situations, depending on the individual service disciplines, the resulting Q-process is lumpable, i.e., the state-space $\mathbb{X}$ can be partitioned in equivalence classes and the resulting quotient process is still Markov.
+In such cases, the reduced models agree with the ones in \cite{Dai:95}; see Appendix \ref{space:sec}. \item A Q-process is called \emph{elementary} if $\aleph=d$.
+Elementary Q-processes correspond to Jackson network models.
+They are lumpable with quotient space $\mathbb{N}^d$. \end{itemize}